48 hours on Fitzroy Island

 It’s one of the most accessible islands in the sunshine state, yet for many, this pocket-sized paradise off the coast of Cairns remains somewhat off the holiday radar (a riddle in itself given its neighbouring proximity to Tropical North Queensland‘s adventure capital, Insta-famous beaches, and Great Barrier Reef locale).

 But alas, this works in favour for Fitzroy Island.
-Home to only one resort, two restaurants, a general store, and a hire hut, there’s not much to distract you from the simplicity and pure natural goodness that it affords, like snorkelling coral gardens right off the beach or national park trails with views so beautiful it actually pains you.
+Home to only one resort, two restaurants, a general store, and a hire hut, there’s not much to distract you from the simplicity and pure natural goodness that it affords, like snorkelling coral gardens right off the beach or national park trails with views so beautiful you might overwhelm your social media audiences.

 If you’ve got 48 hours up your sleeve, here’s how we recommend you discover Fitzroy’s assets with room to spare for the carefree slow ‘n’ flow of island time (aka cocktails by the pool).